orc721/orditroops.starter/README.md

 Note: The collection slug MUST be unique and not yet taken / deployed.
 Tip: Search for `og deploy` to see if taken / deployed e.g. try [`unisat.io/search?q=og deploy&type=text`](https://unisat.io/search?q=og%20deploy&type=text&p=1), for example.
+-->

+Wen [next] deploy?
+You are welcome to announce your ordgen / ORC-721 collections in the [ordinal punks](https://ordinalpunks.com) discord (in the #generative-orc-721 channel) or in the [ordinal phunks](https://twitter.com/OrdinalPhunksV0) discord (in the #random / General channel).